 - Look for dandelions to bloom before planting potatoes.

-- Perennials can be planted when the maple trees begin to leaf out.
+- Perennial flowers can be planted when the maple trees begin to leaf out.

 - When quince is blossoming, transplant cabbage and broccoli.